 In addition to the recommendations described under the Statement of Fiscal and Economic Impact section above, the committee devoted a significant proportion of its discussion time to the ballast exchange plus treatment proposal.
 The committee played an instrumental role in developing applicability criteria and detailed exemptions that will make the regulations more adaptable to rapidly evolving shipboard treatment technologies.
 Moreover….

 EQC prior involvement

 DEQ shares general rulemaking information with EQC through the monthly Director’s Report.

-OPTION 1 DEQ did not present additional information specific to this proposed rule revision.
+DEQ did not present additional information specific to this proposed rule revision.

-OPTION 2 DEQ shared information about this rulemaking with the EQC

-Choose one and delete the other options:

-at a facilitated hearing on DATE

-through an informational item on the DATE EQC agenda

-in the Director's Report on DATE.